kazurayam/katalon-studio-texts-diff/README.md

 The [`java-diff-utils-x.x.x`](https://github.com/java-diff-utils/java-diff-utils) is an OpenSource library in Java for performing the comparison operations between texts.
 This enables us to generate diff information.

-I developed the [`katalon-studio-texts-diff-x.x.x`] library which wraps the `java-diff-utils-x.x.x` to utilize it in your Katalon Studio project.
-It can generate a diff report in Markdown format with side-by-side view.
+I developed the `katalon-studio-texts-diff-x.x.x` library which wraps the `java-diff-utils-x.x.x` to utilize it in your Katalon Studio project.
+With it, you get a diff report in Markdown format with side-by-side view.

-### Running the sample test
+### Creating and running your first test

 You want to start Katalon Studio GUI.
 You want to open the `app-project` directory.
-A Katalon project named `TextsDifferApplication` will be launched.

-Open the Test Case "`ex01 diff 2 strings and write the report into file`".
-It looks like this:
+You want to create a new Test Case `ex01`, of which code looks as follows.
+You can just copy and paste this:

 ```
 import java.nio.file.Files